pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 ## Example policies with PPL

-Now that you’ve briefly covered PPL, let’s jump into some simple examples:
+Now that you've briefly covered PPL, let's jump into some simple examples:

 **Example 1**: Allow access if the user's `email` address exactly matches the criterion's value